RobTillaart/RLCBuffer/README.md

 increased.
 When a button is pressed the value changes for a short time.

 ```
-RLCBuffer = { (10000000, 0x0000), (152, 0x0200), (500000, 0x0000), ...
+RLCBuffer = { (500, 0x0000), (10, 0x0200), (5, 0x0300), (5000, 0x0000), ...
 ```
-very long time no change, then suddenly a short time 1 pin HIGH followed by a long time no activity.
+very long time no change, then suddenly 10 measurements 1 pin HIGH, 3 measurements 2 pins HIGH, followed by a long time no activity.

 ### Notes

 The first element of the buffer has default the value 0.
 Might affect the working.

-Instead of the duration it is also possible to add the time-stamp of when the time changed.
-However that means for the duration one has to know the next change.
-Might be a breaking change in the future.

 ### Circular Buffer

-The first version of the **Time Length Compressed Buffer** is not a circular buffer, again as I do not need that yet.
+The first version of the **Run Length Compressed Buffer** is not a circular buffer, again as I do not need that yet.
 It might be implemented in the future.

 ### Related